Akona04/Project2-ECE366/README.md

 To compute the 10th Fibonacci number:
 1. Set `li $a0, 10` in the main section of the code.
 2. After running the program, the value in register $v0 should be 55, which is the 10th Fibonacci number.

-## Notes
-- The implementation uses an iterative approach to compute Fibonacci numbers.
-- The function handles the base cases (n=0, n=1) correctly.
-- For large values of n, be aware that the result might overflow the 32-bit register.